bartfeenstra/betty/documentation/development/extension.rst

    ``"my_package.my_module.MyExtension"``.
 This name is also used to enable the extension in :doc:`project configuration files </usage/project/configuration>`.

 #.
-Create a new class that extends :py:class:`betty.app.extension.Extension`, for example:
+Create a new class that extends :py:class:`betty.project.extension.Extension`, for example:
   .. code-block:: python

-      from betty.app.extension import Extension
+      from betty.project.extension import Extension

       class MyExtension(Extension):
         pass